Climate Change Threatens Public Health, Safety and Economy

 * Because of changes in the hydrological cycle due to warming, precipitation events (rain, snow) will likely be heavier.
 Combined with sea-level rise and storm surge, this will increase flooding severity in some coastal areas, particularly in the Northeast.

 * Temperature is primarily driving environmental change in the Alaskan coastal zone.
 Sea ice and permafrost make northern regions particularly susceptible to temperature change.
-For example, an increase of two degrees Celsius during the summer could basically transform much of Alaska from frozen to unfrozen, with extensive implications.
+For example, an increase of two degrees Celsius during the summer could basically transform much of

 * As the physical environment changes, the range of a particular ecosystem will expand, contract or migrate in response.
 The combined influence of many stresses can cause unexpected ecological changes if species, populations or ecosystems are pushed beyond a tipping point.